To water, or not to water, that is the question

 - The leaves on your plants are turning an odd, yellowing color.

 - The soil is still moist.
 An easy way to test for soil moisture is to probe your lawn with a screwdriver.
 If it goes into the soil easily, that indicates sufficient moisture.
 Watch how quick and effortless this test is to perform.

 Here are some other ways to manage your watering schedule this summer:

 - Keep an eye on your irrigation system.
 Power failures from storms can reset your sprinklers, causing unintended watering.

 - If you buy and install a WaterSense-labeled smart sprinkler controller, you can receive a rebate up to $75 from Denver Water.
 These controllers use local weather data to help tailor irrigation schedules to actual conditions.

 - Another relatively inexpensive option is to install a rain sensor to shut off the automatic clock that controls your irrigation system when it rains.

-If you see outdoor watering while it is raining or during high winds, call 303-893-2444 or use our online form and one of Denver Water’s Water Savers will follow up.
-The Water Saver will work with the customer to help identify and fix the issue.
+If you see outdoor watering while it is raining, during high winds or otherwise against Denver Water's annual summer watering rules, report it by going to denverwater.org/ReportWaste.
+A Denver Water representative will follow up by contacting the property owner or tenant associated with the location to help identify and fix the issue.